Brigitte Macron: Career

-It was at Lycée la Providence that she and Emmanuel Macron first met.
-He attended her literature classes, and she was in charge of the theatre class that he attended.
-Their relationship has attracted controversy, as she is his senior by close to 25 years, and Macron has described it as "a love often clandestine, often hidden, misunderstood by many before imposing itself".
+It was at the after-school drama club of Lycée la Providence where she and Emmanuel Macron first met.
+She was in charge of the after-school theater club he attended when he was 15 alongside her own daughter Laurence who was in his class.
+Their relationship has attracted controversy, as she is his senior by close to 25 years, and he was a minor; Macron has described it as "a love often clandestine, often hidden, misunderstood by many before imposing itself".

 Politics

 In 1989, Brigitte Macron (then Auzière) unsuccessfully ran for a seat in the city council of Truchtersheim.
 It was the only time she ran for office.

 In 2017, Brigitte Macron played an active role in her husband's presidential campaign; a top adviser was quoted as saying that "her presence is essential for him".
-During his campaign, Emmanuel Macron stated that upon his winning of the French presidency, his wife would "have the role that she always had with [him], she will not be hidden".
+During his campaign, Emmanuel Macron stated that upon his winning of the French presidency, his wife would "have the role that she always had, she will not be hidden".

 He proposed creating an official "first lady" (première dame) title (as the spouse of the French president currently holds no official title) coming with their own staff, office and a personally allocated budget for their activities.
 Following Macron's election as president and his previously outspoken stance against nepotism, a petition against his proposal gathered more than 275,000 signatures, and the French government announced that Brigitte Macron would not hold the official title of "first lady" and would not be allocated an official budget.
 In an interview with French magazine Elle, she stated that a soon-to-be published transparency charter would clarify her "role and accompanying resources", including the composition and size of her staff.
+This charter was published the following Friday.

+Public image

+Macron's style of dress at international meetings has been a subject of commentary.
+The Financial Times described her style as similar to that of an "Essex girl".
+Close to Bernard Arnault's family, she was dressed for free by Louis Vuitton during her official outings, which created controversy.

+In May 2025, Macron was filmed shoving her hand in her husband Emmanuel's face, which he described as "joking around".